Professional edition active

 Table

-Cognitive status should be assessed (see Examination of Mental Status).
+Cognitive status should be assessed (see sidebar Examination of Mental Status).
 Cognitive impairment is a risk factor for elder abuse and may affect the reliability of the history and the patient’s ability to make management decisions.

 Mood and emotional status should be assessed.
 If the patient feels depressed, ashamed, guilty, anxious, fearful, or angry, the beliefs underlying the emotion should be explored.
 If the patient minimizes or rationalizes family tension or conflict or is reluctant to discuss abuse, the examiner should determine whether these attitudes are interfering with recognition or admission of abuse.